African design: Contemporary African Design

 Design is playing an important role as African designers move on from externally imposed definitions of the colonial era and redefine African design on their own terms.
 African designers acknowledge traditional craft and craftsmanship in contemporary designs.
 This places a focus on their heritage and traditions while remaining open to global influences and technology, and creates contemporary designs that take into account social sustainability and environmental sustainability needs of each region.

 Institutions

-Below are the institutions that showcase and support the study of African design, with an increasing focus on the perspective of Africans and the African diaspora.
+There are several institutions that showcase and support the study of African design, with an increasing focus on the perspective of Africans and the African diaspora.